 I am inspired, both by what I've experienced here during Hearts Should Be Free and from the many stories I've heard from people who were moved by the problem of slavery to do something, that ANYONE can make a difference.

 Below are some specific ways you can help.
 Remember, even small things you do are valuable, because you are ONE MORE PERSON doing it, and you are not alone.

 Become Educated About Modern Slavery

 The first step in fighting modern slavery is understanding the problem.
 Below are some great resources to educate yourself about modern slavery.

 - Reading these 10 Facts About Modern Slavery is a good start to understanding the scope of the problem.
 For a more complete overview of the problem of modern slavery (and some solutions) I suggest this video.
 Some other places to learn more are globalslaveryindex.org and The CNN Fredom Project or right here on this blog.

 - Learn the signs of human trafficking, and keep the hotline number for your country in your wallet or on your phone contact list.
 That way, if you ever come across a case of human trafficking you'll be more likely to recognize it for what it is, and will know who to notify.
+There's also a Redlight Traffick App which helps you recognize the signs of trafficking, and makes it easy to report anything you see.
 (NOTE: If you are an educator or healthcare provider, there are more detailed assessment tools you can use here.
 There is also interactive online training available and in the US human trafficking awareness training is also available for individuals, businesses, first responders, law enforcement, and federal employees.)